ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 This section gives you a brief overview of the PiWeb domain model and explains common terminology used for the PiWeb API.

 The PiWeb domain model is centered around the idea of a **part**.
 A part describes a workpiece in general, in other words a workpiece type.
-A part can also be used to represent a workpiece during the different stages of manufacturing, e.g. PartA_stage1 and PartA_stage2.
 Each part has multiple **characteristics**.
 Parts and characteristics are organized in a tree structure.
 Parts can be nested within other parts.
 And characteristics can contain sub-characteristics.

 A measurements always measures a set of characteristics of a specific part.
 This means that each measurement may contain multiple *measurement values*. **Measurement values** can either be numerical (e.g. a diameter) or attributive (e.g. a surface might be _scratched_ or _dented_), depending on the type of characteristic.